realfeed/lifecycle-cost/readme.md

 Call each of the functions in class `Building()` in the order displayed in the `building.py` script.

+Class `Building()` requires definition of the source workbook fully qualified filename from the root directory as `wb` and worksheet name as `name`.

 This will require defining the variables `size_of_factor_sample` and `number_of_element_cost_samples` which affect rigour and processing time (default value = 1000).

 This will also require definition of: